Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 Modeling Data supplies data structures to represent 2D and 3D geometric models.

-@image html /technical_overview/images/technical_overview_md.png
-@image latex /technical_overview/images/technical_overview_md.png
+@figure{/technical_overview/images/technical_overview_md.png}

-These services are organized into the following libraries:
+These services are organized into the following toolkits:

-  * 2D Geometry
-  * 3D Geometry
+  * @ref OCCT_TOVW_SECTION_3_1 "2D Geometry Types"
-  * Geometry Utilities
+  * @ref OCCT_TOVW_SECTION_3_2 "3D Geometry Types"
+  * @ref OCCT_TOVW_SECTION_3_3 "Geometry Utilities"
-  * Topology
+  * @ref OCCT_TOVW_SECTION_3_4 "Topology"

+There are also some packages that help to find local and global @ref OCCT_TOVW_SECTION_3_5 "Properties of Shapes".

 The technical overview provides only a basic description of the libraries.
-Please, refer for more details to  <a href="user_guides__modeling_data.html">Modeling Data User's guide</a>
+For more details see @ref occt_user_guides__modeling_data "Modeling Data User's Guide"

 3D geometric models are stored in OCCT native BREP format.
-It is possible to learn more about it in <a href="occt_brep_format.html">BREP Format Description White Paper</a>
+See @ref occt_user_guides__brep_wp "BREP Format Description White Paper" for details on the format.

 See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.

 @subsection OCCT_TOVW_SECTION_3_1 2D Geometry Types

-<i> Geom2d</i> package provides an implementation of 2D geometric objects complying with
+<i> Geom2d</i> package provides an implementation of 2D geometric objects, defined in the way similar to STEP standard (ISO 10303, part 42).

-STEP, part 42.
-In particular, it provides functions for:
+In particular, it provides classes for:
 * description of points, vectors and curves,
 * their positioning in the plane using coordinate systems,
 * their geometric transformation, by applying translations, rotations, symmetries, scaling transformations and combinations thereof.